yWorks/yfiles-for-html-demos/demos/databinding/graphbuilder/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/databinding/graphbuilder/).

-This demo interactively builds and modifies a graph from **JSON** business data using class [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder).
+This demo interactively builds and modifies a graph from **JSON** business data using class [GraphBuilder](https://docs.yworks.com/yfileshtml/api/GraphBuilder).

-See the Developer's Guide section on the [GraphBuilder](https://docs.yworks.com/yfileshtml/#/dguide/graph_builder-GraphBuilder) for an in-depth explanation of the relevant concepts.
+See the Developer's Guide section on the [GraphBuilder](https://docs.yworks.com/yfileshtml/dguide/graph_builder-GraphBuilder) for an in-depth explanation of the relevant concepts.

-See also the [Step Tutorial: Graph Builder](../../tutorial-graph-builder/01-create-graph/) for a step-by-step guide on configuring the [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder) class, loading data, and customizing graph visualizations.
+See also the [Tutorial: Graph Builder](../../tutorial-graph-builder/01-create-graph/) for a step-by-step guide on configuring the [GraphBuilder](https://docs.yworks.com/yfileshtml/api/GraphBuilder) class, loading data, and customizing graph visualizations.

 The demo allows to define multiple nodes and edges sources from different data and with different data bindings and styles.

-Per default, [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder) stores the business data object of each node in the node's [ITagOwner.tag](https://docs.yworks.com/yfileshtml/#/api/ITagOwner#tag) property.
+Per default, [GraphBuilder](https://docs.yworks.com/yfileshtml/api/GraphBuilder) stores the business data object of each node in the node's [tag](https://docs.yworks.com/yfileshtml/api/ITagOwner#tag) property.
 Using the LitNodeStyle, the properties can be bound and visualized.

 ## Things to Try